 Can be slower than using the vbr script.

 You can copy data between dissimilar clusters using third-party applications that Vertica supports.
 The data is loaded into the source and the target clusters separately.
 You will need to buy additional licenses for third-party applications.
-Two such third-party applications are:
+One such third-party application is: